hailo-ai/hailo_model_zoo/docs/DATA.md

 ```

 ## Cityscapes
-To evaluate/quantize/compile the semantic segmentation models of the Hailo Model Zoo you should generate the Cityscapes TFRecod files (manual download is required).
+To evaluate/quantize/compile the semantic segmentation models of the Hailo Model Zoo you should generate the Cityscapes TFRecord files (manual download is required).

 1. Download the Cityscapes dataset from [**here**](https://www.cityscapes-dataset.com/).
 The expected dataset structure: